 Before apps are published on app stores like Google Play or Apple’s store, there are certain rules they must obey.
 These rules make it difficult for apps with malware to be on those stores.

 If you download an app from an unofficial app store, you will be at increased risk of downloading unsafe apps reformed by criminals, as the standards in these stores are less rigid.
 You can download apps from legitimate third-party platforms, including the APKPure, Aptoide, and Amazon App Store.
+You can hire react native developers sydney if you want to build a mobile application for multiple platform such as iOS & Android.

 3. Check its last update